The Health Opportunity and Equity (HOPE) Initiative

 The HOPE Initiative knows it is no accident that communities of color have been hit the hardest by the devastation of COVID-19.
 Across the country, these are the same groups facing steep systemic barriers to basic opportunities—from a livable income, affordable housing, and food security to access to neighborhoods that are safe and thriving.
 Left unchecked, disasters like the pandemic only make existing disparities worse.

-In response to COVID-19, we have created an interim website to show how inequity plays a role in the virus’ disproportionate effects on communities of color.
+In response to the pandemic, we created HOPE for COVID-19 to show how inequity plays a role in the virus’ disproportionate effects on communities of color.
 Specifically, we pair COVID-19 data with HOPE indicators in select states to reveal the connections among the pandemic’s inequitable outcomes and critical measures of health and opportunity.
 To read more about our findings related to the COVID-19 crisis, please check out our blog post in Health Affairs Grant Watch.